-You hear about bloggers who make money while they sleep — bloggers who take epic vacations or spend all their time with their families, and at the end of each month, they still have money coming in.
+You hear about bloggers who learned how to start a blog and now make money while they sleep — bloggers who take epic vacations or spend all their time with their families, and at the end of each month, they still have money coming in.

 It sounds too good to be true.
 Especially when you’re slaving away every day and can barely make ends meet.

 But it’s not just an urban legend.
 Once your blog draws a steady stream of traffic, you can turn it into a passive income machine.
 You can make money on autopilot and you won’t have to resort to any shady tactics to do so.

 Check out these seven totally legitimate ways to make passive income from your blog.

 #1.
 Sell Resources and Templates You Created for Personal Use

 Sherry, the Canadian blogger behind the blog Save Spend Splurge, found herself in $60,000 worth of debt after college.